 In the ESA console, choose Websites.
 In the Website column, click the target site.

-On the Traffic Analytics page, you can view traffic statistics and analysis.
+On the Traffic Analytics page, view traffic statistics and analysis.
 Click the

 icon to print the page report or click the

 icon to download the data as a CSV file.
-You can use the filters to screen data.
+Use the filters to screen data.
 For the time filter, select Custom Time Range and choose the date and time of the suspected fraudulent traffic.

-On the Traffic Analysis page, you can view a line chart of total traffic and ESA response traffic.
+On the Traffic Analytics page, view a line chart of total traffic and ESA response traffic.
 This provides a clear traffic visualization to help you analyze historical traffic trends.

 Total Traffic: All traffic transmitted from ESA to clients.